joevgreathead/joeks/README.md

 # Joeks

-This is a simple Rails app I made for my self-serving purpose of saving jokes I make up on the fly.
+This is a simple Rails app I made for my purpose of saving jokes I make up on the fly or hear and want to remember.

 No joke!
-That's all it is.

 ## Setup